Junho-eum/CS777-TermPaperCode/README.md

 ## AWS S3 Service Policies

 This repository includes two AWS S3 service policy files designed to define and limit access to Amazon S3 resources according to the principles of least privilege.
-These policies are tailored for two distinct roles within our AWS environment: Junior Developer and Senior Data Scientist.
+These policies are tailored for two distinct roles within the AWS environment: Junior Developer and Senior Data Scientist.
 Each policy ensures that the permissions granted are aligned with the responsibilities and data access needs of the respective roles.

 ### Junior Developer S3 Policy (`AWSS3ServicePolicy-JuniorDev.json`)